This article was last updated Feb. 6, 2023.

 Identify the top feeder markets for the regions you serve as well as any unique buyer and seller movement you’ve experienced over the past year.
 Once you’ve narrowed these down, the next step is to strategically map out a timeline and proactive plan to benefit from their potential.

 Identify partners who have a deep understanding of the market and thorough knowledge of the properties in your select feeder regions.
 By building a strong partner network, you’ll build out a platform of solid, trusted relationships, and you’ll benefit from the cross-marketing of each other’s listings.

 Our growth strategy is based on a desire to naturally foster our already collaborative culture into our targeted feeder markets such as Aspen, Los Cabos, Park City, South Florida and Arizona, to name a few.

 We believe that by partnering with the best of the best in each local market and providing them with access to The Agency’s branding and cutting-edge toolbox, we can provide a truly global reach for our agents and their clients in our existing markets.

 With franchises nationally and internationally, the key to our growth has all been centered around partnering up with the right professionals in our selected markets.
 A strong partnership is key when it comes to gaining a presence in feeder markets.

 3. Stay up to date on market reports

 At The Agency, in addition to strategically expanding further into our feeder markets, we also evaluate the movement of capital and wealth based on socioeconomic factors.
 From tax regulations to statewide policies, we continue to monitor the movement in and between all our strategic markets.

-COVID-19 has led to a period of unprecedented movement in real estate markets across the country.
-As a real estate professional, continue to take a look at data and buyer demographics to compare market results and make informed decisions as you tap into new and existing feeder markets.
+The past two-plus years has seen a period of unprecedented movement in real estate markets across the country.
+As a real estate professional, continue to take a look at the numbers to compare market results and make informed decisions as you tap into new and existing feeder markets.